canopy-js/canopy-js/README.md

 Run `canopy electron` to build the static site, write an Electron app scaffold to `build/electron`, install Electron dependencies if needed, and start the app locally.
 The generated app copies the static build into `build/electron/app`.

-Project files placed in `electron-assets/` are copied recursively into `build/electron/app/_assets/`, preserving their relative paths.
-They are included only in Electron builds and are not copied into `build/static`.
-For example, `electron-assets/offline/Hisbonen-onboarding.mp4` becomes `build/electron/app/_assets/offline/Hisbonen-onboarding.mp4`.
-Electron assets are copied after the static build, so they can intentionally override files from `assets/` with the same relative path.
+Project files placed in `offline-assets/` are copied recursively into `build/electron/app/_assets/`, preserving their relative paths.
+They are not copied into `build/static`.
+Offline assets are copied after the static build, so they can intentionally override files from `assets/` with the same relative path.

 Choose the Electron output that matches how you plan to distribute the app: